 According to the Children’s Hospital of Philadelphia, milk proteins will disappear from mom’s system within 1-2 weeks.
 Some sources say it may take up to 21 days.

-Dairy Free Breastfeeding for a Milk Protein Intolerance
+Dairy Free Diet for Breastfeeding: Milk Protein Intolerance

 When my oldest kiddo was about 2 weeks old, I opened up a diaper to see an alarming amount of pink and red-streaked mucus.
 To say I was scared was an understatement!